SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/potential_enhancements/lxc_embedding_requirements.md

+---
-# LXC Embedding Setup with Qdrant and vLLM for Roocode
+title: "LXC Embedding Setup with Qdrant and vLLM for Roocode"

-## Overview
+tags: ["LXC", "Embedding Setup", "Qdrant", "vLLM", "Roocode", "Semantic Search", "Markdown", "Codebases", "Proxmox", "GPU", "AI", "Machine Learning"]
+summary: "This document outlines the setup for semantic search over markdown documentation and well-commented codebases using high-quality embeddings, involving vLLM for embedding generation and Qdrant for storage and retrieval, all within an LXC container environment on Proxmox."
+version: "1.0.0"
+author: "Phoenix Hypervisor Team"
+---

-The goal is to enable semantic search over markdown documentation and well-commented codebases (including library docs) using high-quality embeddings.
+This document outlines the setup for semantic search over markdown documentation and well-commented codebases (including library docs) using high-quality embeddings.
 The setup involves:
 - **vLLM**: Serves the `Qwen/Qwen3-Embedding-8B-GGUF:Q8_0` model in an LXC container on a Proxmox server to generate 1024-dim embeddings for text and code chunks.
 - **Qdrant**: Runs in a separate LXC container on the same Proxmox server to store and retrieve embeddings for semantic search.
 - **Roocode**: A Python-based application (assumed) in the vLLM LXC that processes documents, generates embeddings via vLLM, and interacts with Qdrant for storage and search.